 Owned since the 14th century by the Banffy family, Banffy Castle was abandoned during WWII when the family fled from the Nazis after German soldiers set it on fire.
 Following that, the castle briefly became a hospital for soldiers before it was neglected and left to deteriorate.

-Restoration works have been underway since the early 2000s and the castle is now used as a museum, as well as the host for the annual Electric Castle music festival.
-There are several spirits who have been spotted roaming Banffy Castle’s halls and grounds, including those of former soldiers who perished while the castle was used as a hospital.
+Restoration works have been underway since the early 2000s, and the castle is now used as a museum, as well as the host for the annual Electric Castle music festival.
+There are several spirits that have been spotted roaming Banffy Castle’s halls and grounds, including those of former soldiers who perished while the castle was used as a hospital.
 Sightings of other apparitions, as well as sinister shadows, have been reported by guests visiting the castle.

 Address: DJ161, Bonțida 407105, Romania

 Iulia Hasdeu Castle

 Built by her grieving father, Iulia Hasdeu Castle is a memorial built in honour of the piano-playing child prodigy who lost her life to tuberculosis at just 19 years old.
 Iulia’s father, Bogdan, turned to spiritualism in search of comfort after the loss of his daughter.

 He claimed he was contacted by his deceased child, who inspired him to build a shrine and guided him throughout its construction.
 Today, people have reported hearing the faint sounds of a piano and visions of Iulia’s spirit roaming the grounds.

 Address: Bulevardul Carol I 199, Câmpina 105600, Romania

 Hidden far below the streets of Brasov are concealed catacombs.
 There are several theories regarding the tunnels’ purpose, such as being used as storage for holding military supplies while also connecting various military buildings, like defence towers, together.
 Another theory is that during WWII, the catacombs were used as a permanent prison for captured German soldiers who were locked inside and left to perish.